Central Registry of Information on Looted Cultural Property 1933-1945

 New York, NY 10018

-This site publishes a variety of useful information, links to other organizations, and a form for registering a loss.
+This site publishes a variety of useful information, links to other organizations, and includes a form for registering a loss.

 Holocaust Claims Processing Office of the New York State Banking Department

 This office will research art claims, and assist claimants in submitting secure documentation, to establish ownership of any property located.
 It provides help to any claimant regardless of residence.